elvis-epx/rexif/README.md

 sorry about that.
 It is also my pet project to learn a bit of Rust.

 The crate also contains a
-sample binary called 'rexiftoolt' that accepts files as arguments and prints the EXIF data.
+sample binary called 'rexiftool' that accepts files as arguments and prints the EXIF data.
 It gives a rough idea on how to use the crate.

 I am still filling in